thomas-xin/Encodec-Stream/README.md

 - This is similar to, and intentionally designed to be compatible with `ffplay -f s16le -ac 2 -ar 48k (-i) -` and similar programs.
 - A simple use case for playing a .ecdc file without needing to process all data would be `py ecdc_stream.py -d <ecdc_file> | ffplay -f s16le -ac 2 -ar 48k -i -`.
 - Encoding any song to .ecdc can be done via `ffmpeg -i <song> -f s16le -ac 2 -ar 48k - | py ecdc_stream.py -b <bitrate> -e <file>`.
+- Input file may be a URL (which is automatically assumed to be a raw filestream).
+Extraction from HTML-based websites (such as YouTube) is not supported.
 - If not specified, the cuda-device automatically takes a random GPU if possible, falling back to CPU inference otherwise.
 - The `-i` "info" mode of the program outputs a yaml-style list as follows (example):
   - Version: 192